garden-io/garden/docs/k8s-plugins/advanced/in-cluster-building.md

   - name: kubernetes
     # Use the kaniko build mode
     buildMode: kaniko
-    kaniko:
-      namespace: null  # <--- use the project namespace for builds
     # Recommended: Configure a remote registry
     deploymentRegistry:
       hostname: my-private-registry.com      # <--- the hostname of your registry